 And work on speech development as they begin to identify vocabulary words and start “reading” the text they remember hearing countless times before.

 - Schindel, John (Author)

 - 26 Pages – 03/03/2015 (Publication Date) – Clarion Books…

 Developmentally appropriate puzzles for one-year-olds should have no more than a few pieces.

-Break out items with different textures, sizes, and sounds—it’s a fantastic (and easy to put together) Montessori activity for 12-month-olds.
+Break out items with different textures, sizes, and sounds and put them in a sensory table—it’s a fantastic (and easy to put together) Montessori activity for 12-month-olds.